City of Wakefield: Radio

+Newspapers

+The area is served by the local newspaper, Wakefield Express.

-Social aspects
+Social housing

 A decision was made, in 2004, to transfer the district's extensive council housing to Wakefield and District Housing (WDH), an 'independent' housing association, who would be more efficient with repairs and maintaining decent accommodation; as council housing represented almost 30% of the district, this was the second-largest stock transfer in British history.
 WDH are investing over £700 million to regenerate the District and working with partners, such as WMDC, are investing in new housing within the District.
+As of April 2025, WDH rebranded to Vico Homes.